Kuba314/arcparse/README.md

 ```

 ### Type conversions
 Automatic type conversions are supported.
-The type-hint is used in `type=...` in the background (unless it's `str`, which does no conversion).
+The type-hint type is used to convert the string argument to the desired type.
+This is NOT done using argparse's `type=...` because it was causing issues for `dict_option()` and `dict_positional()`.
 Using a `StrEnum` subclass as a type-hint automatically populates `choices`, using `Literal` also populates choices but does not set converter unlike `StrEnum`.
 Using a `re.Pattern` typehint automatically uses `re.compile` as a converter.
 A custom type-converter can be used by passing `converter=...` to either `option()` or `positional()`.
 Come common utility converters are defined in [converters.py](arcparse/converters.py).

 Custom converters may be used in combination with multiple values per argument.
 These converters are called `itemwise` and need to be wrapped in `itemwise()`.
 This wrapper is used automatically if an argument is typed as `list[...]` and no converter is set.
 ```py